HyperBCS/osuFM/README.md

 # Repository Structure

-- `crawler/` Contains code to gather user and beatmap statistics
+- `crawler/` Contains code to gather user and beatmap statistics.
+The crawler is multi-threaded which should help performance.
+You can choose the number of threads in the config.
-- `osuFM/` Contains the front end to display map information
+- `osuFM/` Contains the front end to display map information.

 # Installation